george/rogue-anticheat/README.md

 ## Credits

-Thanks to sim0n for allowing me to use checks and utilities from Nemesis AntiCheat.
+Thanks to sim0n for allowing me to use some checks, trackers, utilities from Nemesis AntiCheat.